Tokyo · Operators

 • Daihyo and senior bios led by tenure inside the parent group.
 Forty-year career arcs through the group, board appointments at affiliated companies, and chairmanships of industry associations.
 The US buyer is looking for a US peer they can place inside their own market, not a parent-group lineage.

 • Slow, considered follow-up cadence.
-Two-week silence after a US sales call reads as care in Tokyo and as disinterest in San Jose, Boston, and Cincinnati.
+Two-week silence after a US sales call lands as care in Tokyo and as disinterest in San Jose, Boston, and Cincinnati.
 The American buyer has moved on by week one.

 The fix sequence